 Common Gourd Pests

-If there was any garden pest that could quell your gourd hopes, it is the squash vine borer.
+If there was any garden pest that could quell your hopes of growing gourds that are healthy and delicious, it is the squash vine borer.
 These caterpillars are most active in June and July, and wreak havoc on both squash and gourd vines by tunneling into the bases and eating away the vine from the inside-out.
 Eventually, the vine dies in a rotten, light-brown pile of sadness, taking the chances of a good harvest with it.

 The first signs of trouble may be the sight of your gourd vines wilting in the midday sun.
 You may still have time to solve the problem, though.
 Check the bases of the plants for little holes full of greenish sawdust-like material.
 This is technically called “frass” which is a nice word for caterpillar poop.
 That’s your cue to take some organic, borer-battling action.

 One of the more unique methods for controlling these pests that I have heard requires some nighttime stealth.
 Go out at night with a flashlight and illuminate the vines from behind.
 When you see the caterpillar hidden inside the hollow of the stem, take a pin or needle and stab the pest into oblivion.

 A little violent, perhaps, but effective.
 An alternative is to slit the stem, remove the caterpillar with a bit of wire, and then bury the wounded stem in rich soil.
 It should be able to produce more rootlets as it heals, and it will anchor and protect itself.

 Another organic method I’ve seen is wrapping the first 2 inches of vine that emerge from the ground with aluminum foil.
 It will require you to adjust the wrapping every week or so to prevent girdling the growing plant, but the effort is well worth it.

 Related Post: How To Get Rid Of Aphids